twdlabs/twdlabs/README.md

 - 👀 I’m interested in almost everything under the sun
 - 🌱 I’m currently learning about computer science, music theory, psychometrics, probability theory, economics, political science, philosophy, and many other things !
 - 💞️ I’m looking to collaborate on something interesting
-- 📫 How to reach me: atitusgl@svsu.edu
+- 📫 How to reach me: tituswebdev@gmail.com

 <!---
 atg973/atg973 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.